simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - Memory (RAM utilisation)
         - Application Errors, messages, etc.
         - Any other virtual disk layer metrics
-- Most default metric granularity is 1, 3 or 5 minutes
-- Detailed monitoring minimum granularity is 1sec (previously 1 minute) - needs high resolution monitoring enabled
-- Alarms
-    - For any Service
-    - Thresholds
-    - Actions
-- Can be used on-premise, just need to download and configure SSM agent and Cloudwatch agent

-### Recognize and differentiate performance and availability metrics
 ### Perform the steps necessary to remediate based on performance and availability metrics

 ## High Availability